How to get into the bookstore

 Claire Fullerton, Buy: http://www.amazon.com/Claire-Fullerton/e/B00HRJEUJ4

-An extract from one of the recent reviews for Dancing to an Irish Reel
+One of the recent reviews for Dancing to an Irish Reel

 Brigid P. Gallagher, BUY: https://www.amazon.in/Brigid-P-Gallagher/e/B01N8UCYYD

-An extract from a recent review for Watching the Daisies
+A recent review for Watching the Daisies

 Teagan Geneviene – Buy: http://www.amazon.com/Teagan-Riordain-Geneviene/e/B00HHDXHVM